A uniform estimate of the relative projection constant: Proof of Theorem

 which contradicts our assumption.
 Hence $|r| < |r_0|$.
 We can estimate similarly like before to get

 We have again reached a contradiction, which finishes the proof of the lemma.

 \end{proof}

 One of the key ingredients in the original reasoning of Bohnenblust in \cite{bohnenblust} was the invertibility of the Vandermonde matrix.
 For our purposes we need some quantitative version of this result.
 We shall use the following estimation due to Gautschi.
+For a matrix $A$ of dimensions $m \times m$ we consider its norm as of an operator $A: \ell_{\infty}^{m} \to \ell_{\infty}^m$, that is $||Ax|| = \sup_{||x||_{\infty} \leq 1} ||Ax||_{\infty}$.

 \begin{lem} Let $x_1, x_2, \ldots, x_m$ be pairwise distinct real numbers and let $V$ be the Vandermonde matrix with columns of the form $(1, x_i, x_i^2, \ldots, x_i^{m-1})$.
 Then

 \end{lem} \begin{proof} See \cite{gautschi}. \end{proof}